trejkev/Topic-CPU-MEM-usage-plotter/README.md

 There are three variables that must be modified per test:
 1. bagFilePath: Path where the bag file is located, by the hand of its respective name.
 2. cpuMonitorTopic: CPU usage topic for the SLAM algorithm.
-3. memMonitorTopic = MEM usage topic for the SLAM algorithm.
+3. memMonitorTopic: MEM usage topic for the SLAM algorithm.